 annotations A list() with GRanges-class objects containing coordinates of multiple annotations The names of the list entries will be used to name the return values.

-what One of c('combinations','peaks','counts','transitions') specifying on which feature the statistic is calculated.
+what One of c('combinations', 'peaks', 'counts', 'transitions') specifying on which feature the statistic is calculated.

-combinations A vector with combinations for which the enrichment will be calculated.
-If NULL all combinations will be considered.
+combinations A vector with combinations for which the enrichment will be calculated, e.g.